Control How Progress is Reported

 handlers is returned.

-is specified, then TRUE is returned if the global progression
+If global is specified, then TRUE is returned if the global progression

-handlers is enabled, otherwise false.
+handler is enabled, otherwise FALSE.

 Details